Irish drugmaker Elan to spin off research arm

-LONDON (Reuters) - Ireland’s Elan Corp Plc ELN.I is to spin off its Neotope drug discovery business platform as a separate public company, making Elan immediately profitable and potentially more appealing as a takeover target.
+LONDON (Reuters) - Ireland’s Elan Corp Plc ELN.I is to spin off its Neotope drug discovery business platform as a separate public company, making the company potentially more appealing as a takeover target.

 The decision to split the company comes hard on the heels of the failure of an experimental Alzheimer’s drug being developed with Johnson & Johnson (JNJ.N) and Pfizer (PFE.N), although Chief Executive Kelly Martin said it had been planned for more than a year.